asengupta/avishek.net/_posts/2023-01-11-a-tale-of-unintentional-learning.md

 Maybe, this was a one-off, a rare moment of inspiration.
 Who knows?

-But I sure intend to try it again, and see how it works :-)
+But I sure intend to try it again, and see how it works out :-)